dosreislab/dosreislab.github.io/_posts/2024-08-18-mcmctree-cluster.md

 ```
 PRGS =  mcmctree
-CC = icc # cc, gcc, cl # if running on an intel cluster, check if you can compile with the intel compiler, icc
+CC = icx # cc, gcc, cl # if running on an intel cluster, check if you can compile with the intel compiler, icc

 #CFLAGS = -O3
 CFLAGS = -fast # this flag is for the intel compiler